The root canal procedure. –

 b) Electronic measurements.

-What’s this step like?
+What’s this step like for you the patient?

 ▲ Section references – Tronstad